davecan/training/README.md

 - Trust Boundaries
   - Define and manage them w/ clear APIs
-  - Ex:
-    - Draw microservice A & B topology
-    - Draw trust boundaries around each, and the platform + apps overall
-    - Mention we could draw "boundaries" enclosing each user -> app path also, to show isolation from other app users

 - Mediated Access
   - Control access & data flow across your trust boundaries